 Freeholder Kenny has over 17 years of government experience as an elected Councilman in Woodbridge, where he served as Council President in 2003 and 2013.
 As a councilman, Mr. Kenny collaborated with Middlesex County to develop and open a township dog park.
 Freeholder Kenny further showed his commitment to animal welfare by overseeing construction for an animal shelter and a pet adoption center.
 He also has overseen the development and funding of programs that increased safety throughout the Township of Woodbridge, most notably the Township-wide Reverse 911 Emergency Alert program.
 He also worked to install AED (Automated External Defibrillators) in all police vehicles and co-chaired a committee that increased safety in all emergency, Township and Board of Education vehicles by equipping them with trunk radios.
 His other accomplishments in Woodbridge include the implementation of programs for pedestrian and rail safety, improving parking for commuters and business owners, as well as preserving Open Space.

 2013 marked Freeholder Kenny’s election to the Board.
-He now oversees the Middlesex County Infrastructure Management Committee, where he continues his work to maintain and improve Middlesex County’s environment.
-Under his leadership, agriculture and conservation areas will continue to flourish and be protected for the benefit of all County residents.
+He is the former chair of the Middlesex County Infrastructure Management Committee.
+As the chair of the Transportation Committee, he continues his work to maintain and improve Middlesex County and make it more accessible for all residents.
 Some of his most notable accomplishments as a Freeholder, through the Department of Infrastructure Management, include:

 • Launching (in collaboration with the Department of Public Safety and Health) the County CRS (Community Rating System) program to help municipalities develop floodplain plans and apply for FEMA’s Community Rating System Program.